 This photo taken in 2006 shows the entrance to the Franklin Park Zoo, a popular destination for Boston tourists.
 (By: Bev Skyes, [https://commons.wikimedia.org/wiki/File:Entrance_(138686979).jpg], Source: Wikimedia Commons)

 Backstory and Context

 In 1885 Frederick Law Olmsted, who was responsible for designing Boston’s extensive park system, drew up a plan for West Roxbury Park.
-He did not plan on having a zoo there.
-Instead, his designs for West Roxbury Park--later renamed Franklin Park in honor of Benjamin Franklin--included a naturalistic area that would incorporate animals such as deer into the park’s landscape.2
+He did not plan on having a zoo.
+Still, his designs for West Roxbury Park--later renamed Franklin Park in honor of Benjamin Franklin--included a naturalistic area incorporating animals such as deer into the park’s landscape.2

-Despite Olmsted’s wishes, as attendance waned in the first few decades of the park’s creation, Mayor James Michael considered the possibility of introducing a traditional zoo into the park and sponsored estimates for a zoological gardens.
-Satisfied with the results, the Boston Parks Department ended up hiring Arthur Shurtleff in 1910 to draw more visitors to the park.
+Despite Olmsted’s wishes, as attendance waned in the first few decades of the park’s creation, Mayor James Michael considered introducing a traditional zoo into the park and sponsored estimates for zoological gardens.
+Satisfied with the results, the Boston Parks Department hired Arthur Shurtleff in 1910 to draw more visitors.
 Shurtleff designed and oversaw the construction of the Franklin Zoo for two years before its eventual completion in 1912.3

 After purchasing bears from Germany and Yellowstone National Park, the zoo opened its first exhibit on October 3, 1912, drawing 10,000 people to the opening ceremony.
 The next year, a birdhouse and aviary joined the bear dens, attracting even more visitors to the park.
 Offering free admission, the zoo enjoyed numerous visitors over its first decade of operation, bringing in over 2 million people in 1920.4